emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

         return fixed + self.commission
 ```

-Testing our implement above we pass them to the `PayrollSystem` class to process payroll;
+Testing our implement, we pass them to the `PayrollSystem` class to process payroll;

 ```python
 salary_employee = SalaryEmployee(1, "Sam May", 1500)